ChristianCasazza/mtadata/README.md

 ## 1. Install `uv`

 Before proceeding, you will need to install `uv`.
-Please follow the instructions here: [Install UV](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).
+Pip install uv should word, or you can  follow the instructions here: [Install UV](https://docs.astral.sh/uv/getting-started/installation/#installation-methods).

 Once `uv` is installed, proceed to clone the repository.